noelsevilla/notes/configs/env-setup-linux.md

 sudo groupadd docker

 # Add user to the docker group
-sudo usermond -aG docker $USER
+sudo usermod -aG docker $USER

 # Activate the changes to the groups
 newgrp docker